BlackVS/Awesome-CTS/README.md

 There are different modes of CTS:
 * live, with SDR hardware;
-* CTS with already recorded signals (iq, wav etc);
+* signals capture via network: simulating SDR hardware via network.
+In this case you need to install and use CTS client;
-* capture via netwroks: simulating SDR hardware via network.
-In the last case you nedd install and use CTS client
+* CTS with already recorded signals (iq, wav etc).

 ### CTS client